tydoc/tydoc/README.md

 }
 ```

-### TsDoc

-TyDoc supports TsDoc which is a stricter version of JsDoc.

 #### Module Level TsDoc

 If you write TsDoc at the top of your module then it will be treated as module-level documentation.